Editorial Standards

 Independence

 Editorial coverage is independent of any commercial relationship.
 What we cover, and how we frame it, is decided on the merits of the story alone.
-Should advertising appear on LatentNow, it will be clearly distinguishable from editorial and will never influence what we cover or how we cover it.
-No advertiser, partner, or sponsor receives favorable treatment, advance review, or a say in the briefings.
+Advertisers, partners, and sponsors do not receive favorable treatment, advance review, or a say in the briefings.

 Market data & disclaimers